miwillhite/editable-set/README.markdown

 * Test the shortcut key combos
 * Test the addInputType() method
 * Rethink the globalSave option
+* Change default datatype to 'json' rather than 'script'
 * Look at using the form conversion in html5 for future versions
 * Make 'rel' attribute an option, require it to be turned on
-* Update data-* retrieval with jQuery's new data() method when available
+* Update data-* retrieval with jQuery's new data() method when it becomes available

 Notes/Disclaimers